Etihad Stadium (capacity 55,097)

 The Etihad Stadium is one of the largest in the Premier League, and has been home to Manchester City since 2003, when the club moved from Maine Road.
 Originally built to host the 2002 Commonwealth Games, the stadium has subsequently hosted the 2008 UEFA Cup Final, a boxing world title fight, and the 2015 Rugby World Cup.

 Its iconic roof design has received a lot of praise and the stadium itself has won many accolades, including an award from the Royal Institute of British Architects.
-A third tier was added to the South Stand in 2015 and there are plans to do the same with the North Stand, which is expected to start in 2017.
-This would take the capacity to around 61,000.
+A third tier was added to the South Stand in 2015 and in early 2023, plans were revealed to expand the upper tier of the North Stand, which would take the capacity to around 60,000.